 Hello and welcome to another RetRollSpective, where I reflect on the history of marble athletes.
-This time, we’re going to speed over to the Savage Speeders, a team that has been in all four Marble Leagues, and is statistically the best and most consistent team that has ever competed in the tournament.
+This time, we’re going to speed over to the Savage Speeders, a team that has been in all four Marble Leagues, is statistically the best and most consistent team that has ever competed in the tournament, and is the team and racer champion of the first season of Marbula One.

 The Savage Speeders hail from Accellaise, Pace, and Vellis, three cities in the European region of the world known for their cultural, artistical, and economical significance.
 Speedy and Rapidly are siblings and hail from Accellaise on the southern coast of the continent, Velocity hails from Pace, a coastal city to the east, and Swifty and Whizzy are a couple from the capital city of Vellis.
 The five marbles met ten years ago, during Le Tour de Vellis, a marble sports marathon held in the city and throughout the country.
 Speedy and Rapidly had already been competing in local tournaments in Accellaise, so when Velocity brought up the idea of forming their own team, there was no hesitation.